-Blackberry and Raspberry (continued) Petal Fall (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Aphids (continued) imidacloprid IRAC - 4A (Admire Pro) 7-14 fl oz (soil application only)2.8 fl oz (foliarapplication) Е 12 hrs 7 days Do not apply pre-bloom or at bloom.
+Blackberry and Raspberry (continued) Petal Fall (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI РНІ Comments Aphids (continued) imidacloprid (Admire Pro) 7 to 14 fl oz (soil application only) 2.8 fl oz (foliar application) Effectiveness 12 hrs 7 days Do not apply pre-bloom or at bloom.
 Admire Pro can be applied to the soil or as a foliar treatment.
 Read the label carefully and exercise caution when making soil applications via irrigation.
-Rose scale imidacloprid IRAC - 4A (Admire Pro) 7-14 fl oz (soil application only)2.8 fl oz (foliar application) Е 12 hrs 7 days Sporadic problem in Virginia.
+IRAC 4A.
+Rose scale imidacloprid (Admire Pro) 7 to 14 fl oz (soil application only) 2.8 fl oz (foliar application) E 12 hrs 7 days Sporadic problem in Virginia.
 Do not apply pre-bloom or at bloom.
 Admire Pro can be applied to the soil or as a foliar treatment.
 Read the label carefully and exercise caution when making soil applications via irrigation.
-Foliar applications timed to crawler emergence give best control. acetamiprid IRAC - 4A (Assail 30SG) 4.0-5.3 oz G 12 hrs 1 day Foliar applications timed to crawler emergence give best control.
+Foliar applications timed to crawler emergence give best control.
+IRAC 4A. acetamiprid (Assail 30SG) 4.0 to 5.3 oz G 12 hrs 1 day Foliar applications timed to crawler emergence give best control.
+IRAC 4A.